-A Connecticut employment contract allows an employer to specify the responsibilities and job details of a new employee.
+A Connecticut employment contract is an agreement between an employer and new employee that specifies the employee’s rights and responsibilities.
 The completed form will include a description of the employee’s duties, the details of their wage or salary, and whether they are employed part-time or full-time.
-The company policies regarding vacation time, work benefits, employee confidentiality, and the maximum allowable frequency of absences before termination of the agreement are also disclosed in the document.
+Also disclosed in the document are the company policies regarding vacation time, personal leave days, work benefits, employee confidentiality, and the maximum number of permitted absences before termination.

-Executing an employment contract ensures the rights of both parties are protected and a violation of the agreement may result in legal action from the other party.
+Executing an employment contract ensures the rights of both parties are protected.
+A violation of the agreement’s provisions may result in termination of the employee, or legal action from the affected party.

-Independent Contractor Agreement – Used to define the terms of a business relationship between a self-employed person and a client hiring their services.
+Independent Contractor Agreement – Used to define the terms of a business relationship between a self-employed person and their client.

 - Labor Statutes: Title 31

 - Minimum Wage: $13.00/hr (§ 31-58(i)(1))

 - Overtime: One and a half (1.5) times the employee’s usual wage (§ 31-76c) (§ 31-76b(g)).

 - Record Keeping: Employers must keep records of their employee’s hours and wages for a three (3) year period (§ 31-66).